 Closing costs are the fees you pay after closing on your home and usually range from 2% to 4% of the sale price.
 However, they vary depending on the loan program of the buyer.
 Also, the amount you will pay depends on your location and the price of your house.
 Two of the most important closing costs are transfer and property taxes.

 These taxes apply if you are transferring the title of your home to another person.
 The tax can be inspected at municipal, county, and state levels.
 However, the money you pay depends on where your house is located.

+Neighboring places such as Gilbert, Chandler and Mesa has the same state tax.
 For example, 12 states charge no transfer tax while Arizona charges a $2 flat transfer fee.
 The transfer taxes for the remaining states range from 0.01%-5% of the selling price.
 The title or escrow company will also have a fee to manage this process.

 Property taxes are only paid if they are escrowing into your mortgage.
 You should pay the tax up to the closing day and place the money in escrow.

 However, if you have paid your taxes and want to sell your home, you may be given a rebate at closing.
 This means the buyer will reimburse you for the taxes you may have paid after the closing day.

 For buyers, after submitting your mortgage application, you will get a Loan Estimate (LE) from your lender within a few days.
 So if your mortgage is $300,000, expect to pay $6,000 to $15,000 in closing costs.

 The costs are divided into two categories:

 - Property-related expenses: They cover the fees your lender incurs when assessing the home you are financing.